Teaching is a noble, rewarding profession that forms the backbone of our society. But it's not always the best-paying job.

 As a teacher, you likely already have a standout lesson plan from one of your classes.
 Platforms like Upwork and Teachers Pay Teachers are great avenues to monetize your unique lesson plans.
 The earnings potential of lesson plans hinges on the quality and popularity of the content, and of course you set the price of your product.
 The beauty of this side hustle is that your plans can be sold over and over again, meaning you create it once and keep earning.

 Using this side hustle, you can generate passive income even long after the initial work is done.
-To maximize your earnings, you can sell lesson plans on Whop - we take only a 3% cut of your sales, and there are no fees to join or use the platform.
+To maximize your earnings, you can sell lesson plans on Whop - there are no fees to join or use the platform.

 21. Podcasting